ParseDotEXE/Parsa-resume/README.md

 # Parsa's Resume

 Hello!
-This is my latest resume.
+This is my latest resume version.
 I keep it updated regularly :)